FlagOpen/FlagScale/hardwares/README.md

 #### Homogeneous Scenario

 1. Adapt Code: Vendor A selects a specific commit from the FlagScale main branch for adaptation.
-The selected commit serves as the base commit ID (e.g., aaaa).
-After completing the adaptation and validation, all modified code is merged into the local main branch, forming a new current commit ID (e.g., bbbb).
+The selected commit serves as the `base-commit-id` (e.g., aaaa).
+After completing the adaptation and validation, all modified code is merged into the local main branch, forming a new `current-commit-id` (e.g., bbbb).

-2. Generate Patch: Vendor A uses the tools provided by FlagScale to automatically generate a patch containing the adaptation code between the base commit ID and the current commit ID.
+2. Generate Patch: Vendor A uses the tools provided by FlagScale to automatically generate a patch containing the adaptation code between the `base-commit-id` and the `current-commit-id`.
 This patch is created using the git format-patch command, and the `device-type` option should specify the vendor name and chip model, such as `A_X100`.
 Example code for generating the patch:

 ```
 cd FlagScale
 python tools/patch/patch.py --device-type A_X100 --base-commit-id aaaa --current-commit-id bbbb
 ```

+* `device-type`: Chip type.
+* `base-commit-id`: The FlagScale commit ID based during vendor adaptation.
+* `current-commit-id`: The commit ID after local modifications.

 After generating the patch, the file structure will appear as follows.
-You can see that Vendor A’s adaptation code is placed in the `FlagScale/hardwares/A_X100` directory, under a folder named after the base commit ID (i.e., aaaa).
-The patch file contains the actual adaptation content, with the base commit ID being the name of the patch file.
-If the `current-commit-id` option is not provided, the tool defaults to using the latest commit ID of the current branch as the current-commit-id.
+You can see that Vendor A’s adaptation code is placed in the `FlagScale/hardwares/A_X100` directory, under a folder named after the `base-commit-id` (i.e., aaaa).
+The patch file contains the actual adaptation content, with the `base-commit-id` being the name of the patch file.
+If the `current-commit-id` option is not provided, the tool defaults to using the latest commit ID of the current branch as the `current-commit-id`.

 Example of the generated file structure: